Step-by-Step: Secure Your Digital Life in 30 Minutes

 - Revoke unknown or inactive sessions and connected devices

-5β10 Minutes: Lock Down Your Passwords
+5–10 Minutes: Lock Down Your Passwords

 Password reuse remains one of the leading causes of account compromise.
 A single breached site can expose dozens of accounts if passwords are shared.
+Many ransomware incidents begin with stolen credentials — learn how attacks escalate in our guide to how ransomware works.

 - Install a reputable password manager with strong encryption